 “Whatcha ya want?”
 Petey asks me.

-I didn’t know where I’m going.
+I don’t know where to go.
 I know I want to be out of Florida.

 “I’s good fer Atlanta.”

 “Atlanta, when’s ya gonna be at Cocoa rest stop.”